 Teak top as a dining table

-“Our dining table consists of a finger-jointed teak top that lies unscrewed on a black Eiermann table frame.
-Due to the high weight of the plate, this is a stable construction and looks great.”
+“Our dining table consists of a finger-jointed teak top, which is unscrewed on a black Eiermann-table frame lies.
+Due to the heavy weight of the plate, it is a stable construction and looks great.”